-Step Three: Made a decision to turn our will and our lives over to the care of God, as we understood Him.
+- Step Three: Decided to turn our will and our lives over to the care of God as we understood Him.

 The three principles associated with these steps cannot be missed when coming back to recovery.
 They correlate as follows:

-Relapsing means that we weren’t yet surrendered to the fact that we are alcoholic and addicted.
+Relapsing means that we weren’t yet surrendered to the fact that we are alcoholics and addicted.
 We might not have thought our lives had become unmanageable yet.
-More importantly, we thought that our drinking and using were still manageable.
+More importantly, we thought that our drinking and use were still manageable.
 We had not become powerless yet, according to our best thinking.
 Thus, there was nothing to admit.
-However long it takes us to get back into recovery after a relapse is long enough for us to surrender fully our power and the idea of manageability.
+However, the longer it takes us to get back into recovery after a relapse is long enough for us to surrender our power and the idea of manageability fully.
 We have to admit that we can’t do it, no matter how we try.
-Though we may feel hopeless as commonly described as “alcoholics of the hopeless variety”, there is hope.
+Though we may feel hopeless as commonly described as “alcoholics of the hopeless variety,” there is hope.

 Lastly, the true mark of coming back to recovery after a relapse is committing fully to recovery again.
 Our commitment is essential.
 If we aren’t “all into recovery, we still have one foot out the door.
-Having surrendered to the fact that we were powerless over drugs and alcohol, as well as coming to believe that there is something greater than ourselves, we have to commit to these beliefs in order to move forward.
+Having surrendered to the fact that we were powerless over drugs and alcohol and coming to believe that there is something greater than ourselves, we have to commit to these beliefs to move forward.
 Lifetime recovery is always a possibility when we commit ourselves to change.

 Everyone is capable of recovery.
 Everyone is capable of change.
 At Design For Change, our long term treatment options help clients take action to change their lives, one step at a time.
 For more information on our residential programs and recovery services, call us today at 855-997-1372.